 - Ensure symmetrical alignment and level mounting holes.

-Step 4: Attach Other Legs of Fixing Brackets
+Attach Other Legs of Fixing Brackets

 - Connect the other leg of each fixing bracket to form the base.